Notion Foundations: Page Layouts

 Use Headings To Signpost Your Page Layouts

 By headings, I mean the Heading 1, 2, and 3 blocks.
-You can call a heading block by using” /heading” or “/” followed by h1, h2, or h3.
+You can call a heading block using” /heading” or “/” followed by h1, h2, or h3.

 Headings block

-Finally, using the Heading blocks will enable you to automatically create a Table of contents.
-This will help you navigate long documents that have multiple headings and subheadings.
-Additionally, the table of contents will automatically create links that help you navigate to those headings.
+This will help you navigate long documents with multiple headings and subheadings.
+The table of contents block will automatically create links that allow you to navigate those headings.

 Table of contents